apache/inlong-website/docs/development/binary_protocol/tubemq_binary.md

 }
 ```

-- ClientId：Identifies the Producer object.
+- clientId：Identifies the Producer object.
 The ID value is constructed when the Producer is started and is valid during the Producer life cycle.
 The current construction rules of the Java version of the SDK are:

   ```java
     ClientId = consumerGroup + "_"